 Typical use of the Temperature button(s) allows changing the Set Temperature while the numbers are flashing in the LCD.
 Pressing the LIGHT button while the numbers are flashing will enter the menus.

 The menus can be exited with certain button presses.
-Waiting for 10 seconds will return the panel to normal operation and a display of spa status.
+Simply waiting for several seconds will return the panel operation to normal.